nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 func AlphabetUpdate(id []byte, args []interop.PublicKey)
 ```

-AlphabetUpdate updates list of alphabet nodes with provided list of public keys\.
-Can be invoked only by alphabet nodes\.
+AlphabetUpdate updates a list of alphabet nodes with the provided list of public keys\.
+It can be invoked only by alphabet nodes\.

-This method used in notary disabled side chain environment\.
-In this case actual alphabet list should be stored in the NeoFS contract\.
+This method is used in notary disabled sidechain environment\.
+In this case\, the actual alphabet list should be stored in the NeoFS contract\.

 ##### Bind